Who We Are

 Conductor

-Brandon Muresan
+Branden Muresan

 A Southern California native and recipient of numerous awards, musical director Branden Muresan leads the Southern California Philharmonic orchestra.